-Bake for around 25 minutes.
+Bake for around 18 to 20 minutes.
 You can check after 20 minutes to see if the brownies are baked or not.
-Do leave them for a bit longer than the 25 minutes in the oven if it’s not baked.
+Do leave them for a bit longer if they are not baked.

 Take them out of the oven, leave to cool on a cooling rack for a few minutes.
 Cut the brownies and enjoy them.